 "The third novel in Wan’s delightful Death in the Dordogne series.
 Who knew that Guelph, Ont., could generate such Gallic glory?" ~ The Globe and Mail

 "With its sensuous language and evocative imagery Wan’s story of its twist of orchids and twists of fate has action galore and sustenance aplenty to tickle the palates of even the most discriminating of...mystery lovers." ~ Mysterious Reviews

-When I Kill You and IOU DEAD are fast-paced novels that can be read in a single sitting.
-They are part of the increasingly popular Rapid Reads series of short books targeting a diverse audience—reluctant readers, those seeking to develop their English and literacy skills, and those simply wanting a quick, entertaining read.
+When I Kill You and IOU DEAD are fast-paced novels.
+They are part of the increasingly popular Rapid Reads series of short books targeting diverse audiences, including those simply wanting a quick, entertaining read.